newjersey/navigator.business.nj.gov/content/src/fundings/small-business-improvement.md

   - All
 sector: []
 publishStageArchive: null
----
+summaryDescriptionMd: >-
   The Small Business Improvement Grant offers reimbursement for costs associated with completed building improvements or purchased new furniture, fixtures and equipment made since March 9th, 2020.
 ---

-### Eligibility
+## Eligibility

 - Small businesses and nonprofits in the process of making improvements to their business with a minimum expense of $5,000